David Shaw (American football): Executive career

 On June 20, 2024, Shaw was named the Senior Personnel Executive for the Denver Broncos.
+In January 2025, Shaw returned to coaching as the Passing Game Coordinator for the Detroit Lions.

 Personal life

-Shaw and his wife, Kori, have three children.

 His father, Willie, was a Stanford assistant coach under Jack Christiansen from 1974 to 1976 and Dennis Green from 1989 to 1991, and an NFL assistant coach with the Detroit Lions, Kansas City Chiefs, Minnesota Vikings, New Orleans Saints, Oakland Raiders, San Diego Chargers, and St. Louis Rams.
 Willie Shaw was a finalist for Stanford's head football coach position in 1992 that eventually went to Bill Walsh.